mikewolfxyou/Dishes/asset/DataModeling.md

 want to know dishes information before she/he go to a restaurant.
 Such scenario implicit a precondition, the dishes are aggregated to a restaurant.

-Follow the Mongo data modeling pattern, the data model should follow the application request.
+Follow the MongoDB data modeling pattern, the data model should follow the application request.
 Therefore I assume
-- A customer will request a menu as one scenario.
+- A customer read a menu of a restaurant as one scenario.
-- The data owner of restaurant/dishes from the other side is another scenario.
+- The data owner's operation of restaurant/dishes from the other side is another scenario.

 ## Scenario goal
+- Customer could query menu information when she/he want to have dishes information of a restaurant
 - Restaurant could insert/update/query dishes information
-- Customer could query dishes information when she/he want to have dishes information of a restaurant

 ## Workload